We have the perfect guide for dining outside in the warmer weather at some of our favorite restaurants.

 Also located in Lincoln Center, Midgley’s Public House is one of Stockton’s most beloved and well-known eateries with a patio, made famous by its owner, respected restaurateur and reality TV star, chef Michael Midgley.
 And if you looking for an eatery that allows you to bring your pup to the patio, Midgley's is your place!

-Whatever you order, make sure to sit out on the patio this summer, where you can enjoy craft cocktails in the summer breeze, and showcase your whole hog for the world to see, if you’re really hungry.
+Whatever you order, make sure to sit out on the patio this summer, where you can enjoy craft cocktails in the summer breeze, and showcase your meal for the world to see.

 Valley Brewing Company is the oldest Stockton microbrewery.
-The building is unassuming, but a welcoming patio in front of the brewery covered with umbrellas and peppered with green plants is invitation enough to check out what’s inside.
+The building is unassuming, but a welcoming patio in front of the brewery covered with umbrellas and peppered with green plants is invitation you can't ignore.

 Another Great Blog from Our Expert TeamSend An Email